 Do your dentures fit poorly?
-Dentures are pain — you have to take them out every night.
+Dentures are a pain — you have to take them out every night.
 Sometimes they fall out, which can be so embarrassing at restaurants.
 But when your dentures don’t fit, they are more than just inconvenient: They are downright unhealthy.

 When your dentures fit poorly, it’s not because your dentures changed — your mouth did.
 Gums can shrink, and this will cause the dentures to become loose and fit poorly.
 Bone can shrink too so your jaw doesn’t line up properly.
 This results in poorly fitting dentures that can be a pain and also lead to health problems.